-With the City of Parramatta's population expected to double in the next 20 years, the need for a long term vision and strategic direction is important to ensure land use change and infrastructure delivery is managed to accommodate for the current and future community.
+With the City of Parramatta's population expected to double in the next 20+ years, the need for a long term vision and strategic direction is important to ensure land use change and infrastructure delivery is managed to accommodate for the current and future community.

-Community engagement in the preparation of both the LSPS and LHS is crucial in ensuring these long term plans have accounted for all the necessary things needed to ensure the city is well-planned, liveable, productive and sustainable.
+Community engagement in the preparation of both the LSPS, LHS and the ELS Review and Update is crucial in ensuring these long term plans have accounted for all the necessary things needed to ensure the city is well-planned, liveable, productive and sustainable.